anniken06/workdump/GitMaster/GitMaster.md

 	- `ours`: Forces conflicting hunks to be auto-resolved cleanly by favoring our version
 	- `theirs`: Opposite of ours

-## Branching & merging
-- Branching: Enables the development of different versions of a repository simultaneously
-- Merging: Integrates the changes from one branch into another branch

 <!-- ########################################################################################## -->
 <!-- ########################################################################################## -->